ZeweiSong/metaEE-pipelines/shotgun/README.txt

-README

-BIOMASS: Bayesian Inference Of Multi-Alignments on genome SetS
+# BIOMASS: Bayesian Inference Of Multi-Alignments on genome SetS <h1>

 What is it?
 It is a pipeline for solving microbial community profile from shotgun sequencing data.